johnwargo/johnwargo-static-11ty/src/posts/2024/launch-windows-terminal.md

 At this point, File Explorer opens the terminal window to the scope of the selected folder as expected.

 {% image "src/images/2024/file-explorer-open-windows-terminal-04.png", "Windows terminal window open to the selected folder", "image-full" %}

+**Note:** If you have the [Windows Terminal App](https://apps.microsoft.com/detail/9n0dx20hk701?amp%3Bgl=US&hl=en-us&gl=US){target="_blank"} installed, which is different from the default command prompt application, you can also type `wt` instead of `cmd` to open the Windows Terminal app.
+With the Windows Terminal app installed either command opens the app.

 I hope this helps you use Windows more efficiently.